 - Season beef with salt and pepper and then dredge through potato starch.

 - Add oil and butter.
 Add beef, onions and garlic to cooking pot and give it a quick mix around the hot pot, just enough to seal the potato starch to the beef.

 - Pour in beer and deglaze the cooking pot.
 Add in beef broth, Worcestershire sauce, tomato paste, paprika and sugar.

-- Open lid and add in onions, pushing them to the bottom.
-Add in the carrots, turnips and parsnips.
+- Open lid and add add in the carrots, turnips and parsnips.
 Drop in Bay Leaves.

-- Select Sauté or Browning and allow to simmer, until desired consistency is reached.
-Remove Bay Leaves.
+- Select Sauté or Browning and allow to simmer, to thicken, if desired.